Kid Rooms

 What I Look for in a Baby Bassinet

-A box can help ensure babies don’t end up in our beds, but not enough to ensure they sleep.
+My first son was my rainbow baby after two losses.
 After my miscarriages, I found a lot of comfort in my ultrasound pictures, seeing my baby snug and safe in the womb, like being in a gentle, rocking hammock with the soothing background noise of my heartbeat and soft swooshing.
 I knew I had to re-create that cozy environment as best as possible to get sleep during the early months.

-• Safety: As I mentioned, safety was a top priority when choosing a baby sleeper.
-It had to comply with the AAP guidelines to help prevent SIDS and other hazards, which was a non-negotiable priority.
+• Safety: Safety was a top priority when choosing a baby sleeper.
+It had to comply with the American Academy of Pediatrics (AAP) guidelines to help prevent SIDS and other hazards, which was a non-negotiable priority.
 Since babies can’t turn over themselves, the sleeper had to be breathable and safe.

 My Review of the SNOO Bassinet